nichodges/sprklst/sparklist-nic.md

 Simplenote/Evernote for Spreadsheets - a lightweight app/web thing that has basic spreadsheet functionality and history.
 I hate launching Excel / GDocs to do a simple pricing equation matrix.

 A kaya Go board with embedded sensors/LEDs allowing you to play against a remote opponent using PandaNet.

+A script that watches for @pmarca's ridiculous essay multi-tweets, and turns them into a single-tweet image.
+With wonderful typography.